ChrisW-priv/PersonalVault/notes/Binary Search Tree (BST).md

 ---
-title: "Binary Search Tree (BST)"
+categories:
+- zettelkasten
 date: 2025-02-14
-description: "A Binary Search Tree (BST) is a data structure that maintains sorted data and allows for efficient insertion, deletion, and lookup operations.
-It is characterized by its properties which ensure efficient data manipulation."
+description: A Binary Search Tree (BST) is a data structure that maintains sorted data and allows for efficient insertion, deletion, and lookup operations.
+It is characterized by its properties which ensure efficient data manipulation.
-categories:
-  - "zettelkasten"
+tags: []
+title: Binary Search Tree (BST)
 ---

 ## Definition